sherryguocc/MSA-Phase2-social-events-app/README.md

 - Enhanced Filtering:
 The homepage filter tools will become more advanced, allowing users to easily search for events based on categories and interests.

+- Notification Feature:
+When events meet minimum attendees, the organizer will receive a notification via email.
+When user was moved from waitlist to attendees, the user will receive a notification via email.